templeobijnr/easy_islanders_project/frontend/UI_COMPONENTS_GUIDE.md

 3. **TypeScript**: Full type safety with IntelliSense support
 4. **Customization**: Use `className` prop to extend any component
 5. **Composition**: Components are designed to work together seamlessly
+6. **Spacing**: Always use spacing utilities for consistency
+7. **Loading States**: Use skeleton loaders instead of spinners for better UX
+8. **Page Transitions**: Wrap all route components with `PageTransition` for smooth navigation
+9. **Theme Colors**: Use semantic color tokens (primary, destructive, etc.) instead of hardcoded colors
+10. **Typography**: Use text utility classes (text-heading-1, text-body, etc.) for consistent typography

 ## 🐛 Troubleshooting